This topic describes the service area analysis layer's feature classes and analysis properties.

 - You're using your own services published on your ArcGIS Enterprise portal.

-When you click the Estimate Credits button, a dialog box appears with an estimation on how many credits are likely to be consumed solving the current analysis.
+When you click the Estimate Credits button, a dialog box appears with an estimate of how many credits are likely to be consumed solving the current analysis.
 The credit is estimated based on the number of input locations used in the analysis.
 The actual credits consumed may change based on the output generated by the Solve operation.
 Depending on how your organization has set up the credit budgeting and allocation settings, the available credits may not be shown.
 Also, credit estimation may not always be possible if the network data source is an ArcGIS Enterprise portal with routing services configured from ArcGIS Online.
-Learn more about the credit usage by each analysis type.

 Use the options in this section to import the input features that should participate in the analysis.